nahwu/expense-app-react/README.md

 ## 4. Development Roadmap
 1. **Feature:** Mobile friendly view for existing expenses (ready-made table is not suitable for mobile)
 1. **Feature:** Add support for view Transaction API
-    1. Search on item description + time period
+    1. Search based on time period as well
     1. Add in pagination (page + page size) for results
 1. **Feature:** Add support for edit Transaction API
 1. **Feature:** Add support for aggregation Transaction API (for descriptive analytics e.g. charts)